Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 ## More about the semantics of `JoinRun`

-- Injectors are local values of class `JA` or `JS`, which both extend the abstract class `AbsMol`
+- Injectors are local values of class `JA` or `JS`, which both extend the abstract class `AbsMol`.
 - Reactions are local values of class `Reaction`.
 Reactions are created using the method `run { case ... => ... }`.
 - Only one `case` clause can be used in each reaction.
-- Join definitions are values of class `JoinDefinition`
+- Join definitions are values of class `JoinDefinition`.
+These values are not visible to the user: they are created in a closed scope by the `join` method.
 - Injected molecules are _not_ Scala values!
 The programmer has no direct access to the molecules in the soup, apart from being able to inject them.
 Injected molecules cannot be, say, stored in a data structure or passed as arguments to functions.
 But molecule injectors (as well as reactions) _are_ ordinary scala values.
-- Blocking molecule injectors are local values of class `JS` that extends `Function1`
+- Blocking molecule injectors are local values of class `JS` that extends `Function1`.
-- Join definitions are immutable once given
+- Join definitions are immutable once given.
-- Molecule injectors are immutable after join definition has been given
+- Molecule injectors are immutable after a join definition has been given where these molecules are used as inputs.

 # Example 2: concurrent map/reduce